Jiro Sato: Tennis career

-Between July and November 1931 he won 13 singles titles in Great Britain.
+Between July and November 1931, he won 13 singles titles in Great Britain.
 He met Fred Perry twice for the Pacific Southwest Championships title in 1932 and 1933, losing both times.
-In August 1933 he partnered compatriot Ryosuke Nunoi to win the doubles title at the German Championships in Hamburg.
+In August 1933, he partnered compatriot Ryosuke Nunoi to win the doubles title at the German Championships in Hamburg.

-From 1931 to 1933 Sato played in ten ties for the Japanese Davis Cup team and won 22 rubbers and lost only six, compiling a 79% winning record.
+From 1931 to 1933, Sato played in ten ties for the Japanese Davis Cup team and won 22 rubbers and lost only six, compiling a 79% winning record.

 Playing style

-Sato played with a flat forehand drive which he modeled after Henri Cochet when Cochet visited Japan in 1929.
-He hit the ball on the forehand side early after the bounce and he was an excellent volleyer.
+Sato played with a flat forehand drive, which he modeled after Henri Cochet when Cochet visited Japan in 1929.
+He hit the ball on the forehand side early after the bounce and was an excellent volleyer.

 Personal life

 Jiro Sato attended Waseda University and studied economics.
 He abandoned his studies in 1933 to pursue tennis.
 He had an elder brother, Hyotaro Sato, who was also a tennis player.
-He was engaged to Sanae Okada in 1934, one of Japan's best female tennis players.
+In 1934, he was engaged to Sanae Okada, one of Japan's best female tennis players.